Bullied at Work: The Ultimate Guide To Handle It

 Although related to other types of toxic workplace behavior, workplace bullying is separate and distinct, with a dynamic all its own.
 Because it’s different from other types of harassment, it must be handled with a different approach from other problems.

 As we mentioned already, the reasons people don’t report bullying include fear of retribution and lack of confidence in the reporting system.
-One reason they experience these reservations is the basic imbalance of power between themselves and the person they would like to report.
+One reason they experience these reservations is the basic power imbalance between themselves and the person in some position of power they would like to report.

 No wonder Angela feels stuck.
 Short of advocacy or intervention, it seems unlikely her situation will improve.